OfficeDev/office-js-docs-pr/docs/outlook/understanding-outlook-add-in-permissions.md

 - [Add or remove attachments](add-and-remove-attachments-to-an-item-in-a-compose-form.md) of that item.

-- Use all other members of the JavaScript API for Office that are applicable to mail add-ins, except **Mailbox.makeEWSRequestAsync**.
+- Use all other members of the Office JavaScript API that are applicable to mail add-ins, except **Mailbox.makeEWSRequestAsync**.

 ### Can't do